birkirbrynjarsson/monsterious/README.md

 ## About the game ##
 ![alt text](https://github.com/birkirbrynjarsson/monsterious/blob/fb51c14ca13bdf9dc2d3e9243ea49aa1835e0d7d/Assets/sprites/logo/MonsterCharacters.png "Monster Terminal")
 Monster terminal is a mobile game where you are the elevator master that controls the elevators in the Monsterverse.
-You have to move the monsters that arrive to their desired floor with the elevators or they get very impatient and
+You have to move the monsters that arrive to their desired floor with the elevators or they get very impatient and disappear in the Monsterverse's stress fog.

 ## How to play ##
+Install the apk file to your android device, press play, follow the tutorial and have fun!

 ## References ##
 * We used [Kenney game assets](https://kenney.nl/assets/roguelike-rpg-pack) for the heart and star particles.